Franz Suchomel: Trial, conviction and later life

+One witness, Moszek Laks, disagreed and said “It is quite possible that there were good Germans at the time, but in Treblinka I didn’t meet any.”

 Suchomel was convicted of accessory to murder and sentenced to six years in jail.
 Suchomel was released from prison on 20 December 1967.

 Franz Suchomel was secretly recorded during an interview for the documentary film Shoah, directed by Claude Lanzmann and released in 1985.
 During the interview at the Hotel Post in Braunau am Inn, he provided details of Treblinka criminal operations.
 He performed the Treblinka song which prisoners had to learn upon arrival at the camp.
 The lyrics in English translation were: "We know only the word of our commandant.
 We know only obedience and duty.
 We want to serve, to go on serving until a little luck once awaits us.
 Hurray!"
 He died on 18 December 1979.